Identifying and Managing Fungal Infections

 Antifungal oral medications such as Terbinafine, Fluconazole and Itraconazole can be taken for more extensive fungal infections.
 These can be prescribed by your doctor or a pharmacist.
 It is worth noting that they are quite strong and can come with side effects e.g. heavy on the liver, however they are less irritating to TSW skin.

 There are several methods of taking oral antifungal pills to balance the healing of fungal infection and healing of TSW skin.
-One of these methods is a pulsing method - taking the medication 7 days on to kill the infection, then 14/21 days off to give TSW skin a break.
-Please speak to your doctor about this.
+One of these methods is the Itraconazole pulsing method - Taking Itraconazole pills for 7 days on to kill the infection, then pause it for 21 days to give TSW skin a break.
+If you Google Itraconazole Pulsing Method, you should find articles on this method.

 Normally it is advised to continue taking antifungal medication even after the fungal infection is no longer visible.
 This is because fungal spores can still be present on the skin even after the mature fungal infection has died out.
 If the medication is stopped prematurely, the fungal infection can reoccur.